 Welcome to the theory group led by Prof. Wilhelm Zwerger at the Physik-Department of the Technical University in Munich (TUM).
 Research in our group is focused on quantum and statistical physics in a wide range of areas, from condensed matter physics and nanostructures to ultracold gases and the interface between quantum optics, quantum information and solid state physics.
 We are working in collaboration with a number of groups in the Munich area and beyond, in particular with the Max-Planck-Institute for Quantum Optics (MPQ) and within the Nano-Inititative Munich (NIM).

-We discuss the dynamic structure factor of both Bose and Fermi gases with strong short-range interactions, focussing on the deep inelastic regime of large wave vector transfer q.
-Here, the dynamic structure factor is dominated by a resonance at the free-particle energy ℏω=εq=ℏ2q2/2m and is described in terms of scaling functions.
-We show that the high-momentum structure has a rich scaling behavior characterized by two separate scaling regions: first, for frequencies that differ from the single-particle energy by terms of order O(q) (i.e., small deviations compared to the single-particle energy), the dynamic structure factor is described by the impulse approximation (IA) of Hohenberg and Platzman.
-Second, deviations of order O(q2) (i.e., of the same order or larger than the single-particle energy) are described by the operator product expansion (OPE), with a universal cross-over connecting both regimes.
-We use the full asymptotic form to derive various sum rules.
-Furthermore, we derive an exact expression for the shift of the single-particle peak at large momentum due to interactions, which extends an old result by [S. T. Beliaev, Sov.
+We discuss Bragg scattering on both Bose and Fermi gases with strong short-range interactions in the deep inelastic regime of large wave vector transfer q, where the dynamic structure factor is dominated by a resonance at the free-particle energy ℏω=εq=ℏ2q2/2m.
+Using a systematic short-distance expansion, the stucture factor at high momentum is shown to exhibit a nontrivial dependence on frequency chacterized by two separate scaling regimes.
+First, for frequencies that differ from the single-particle energy by terms of order O(q) (i.e., small deviations compared to the single-particle energy), the dynamic structure factor is described by the impulse approximation of Hohenberg and Platzman.
+Second, deviations of order O(q2) (i.e., of the same order or larger than the single-particle energy) are described by the operator product expansion (OPE), with a universal crossover connecting both regimes.
+The scaling is consistent with the leading asymptotics for a number of sum rules in the large momentum limit.
+Furthermore, we derive an exact expression for the shift and width of the single-particle peak at large momentum due to interactions, thus extending a result by Beliaev [Sov.
 Phys.
 JETP 34, 299 (1958)] for the low-density Bose gas to arbitrary values of the scattering length a.
 The shift exhibits a maximum around qa∼1 which is connected with a maximum in the static structure factor due to strong short-range correlations.
-For Bose gases with moderate interaction strengths, the theoretically predicted shift is consistent with the value observed by [S. B. Papp et al., Phys.
+For Bose gases with moderate interaction strengths, the theoretically predicted shift is consistent with the value observed by Rapp Phys.
 Rev. Lett.
 101, 135301 (2008)].
-Finally, we develop a diagrammatic theory for the dynamic structure factor which accounts for the correlations beyond Bogoliubov theory and which covers the full range of momenta and frequencies, showing the correct asymptotic scaling at large momentum.
+Finally, we develop a diagrammatic theory for the dynamic structure factor which accounts for the correlations beyond Bogoliubov theory.
+It covers the full range of momenta and frequencies and provides an explicit example for the emergence of asymptotic scaling at large momentum.

 Johannes Hofmann, Wilhelm Zwerger [arXiv:1609.06317 (2016)]